Guides

 1. Create a Wikipedia Account

-Wikipedia pages can be edited by unregistered users, but we still suggest you create an account and log in before making changes.
+Wikipedia pages can be edited by unregistered users, but we suggest you create an account and log in before making changes.

 If you make edits as an unregistered user, Wikipedia will record and publicly display your IP address.
 It’s best to avoid this if you can.